Course Syllabus

 By the end of this course, students will be able to:

-1. Build AI agents that can automatically design computer architectures across different abstraction levels
+1. Analyze AI agent methodologies for computer systems design across different abstraction levels

-3. Evaluate AI-driven design methodologies and compare them to traditional heuristic approaches
+2. Evaluate AI-driven design approaches and compare them to traditional heuristic methods

-4. Identify promising research directions in AI-agent-driven architecture design
+4. Identify promising research directions and gaps in AI-agent-driven architecture design

 Course Structure